How to manage hair loss due to stress?

 • Stress management practices: heart coherence, gentle yoga, adaptogens, emotional support.

-• A follow-up with a healthcare professional in case of persistent falls.
+• Follow-up with a healthcare professional in case of persistent falls.

-To learn more, check out our article on hair loss.
+To learn more, see our article on hair loss.

 Stress and hair loss in men

-In men, stress is also a triggering or aggravating factor for hair loss, often confused with androgenetic alopecia.
+In men, stress is also a triggering or aggravating factor of hair loss, often confused with androgenetic alopecia.
 It can be:

-• From a diffuse reactive fall, often linked to overwork, intense professional stress, or a sudden change in lifestyle.
+• From a diffuse reactive drop, often related to overwork, intense professional stress, or a sudden change in lifestyle rhythm.

-• From a acceleration of hereditary baldness: stress can increase sensitivity to DHT (hormone involved in male alopecia).
+• Of an acceleration of hereditary baldness: stress can increase sensitivity to DHT (hormone involved in male pattern baldness).

-Men are sometimes less inclined to seek help or verbalize their stress, which can delay the implementation of effective solutions.
+Men are sometimes less inclined to seek help or express their stress verbally, which can delay the implementation of effective solutions.

-• Concentrated treatments with keratin, zinc, B vitamins, and amino acids to strengthen the fiber and limit hair loss (e.g., Keratin Absolute).
+• Concentrated treatments with keratin, zinc, B vitamins, and amino acids to strengthen the fiber and limit hair loss (e.g., Absolu de Kératine).

-• A rebalanced lifestyle: restorative sleep, regular physical activity, diet rich in essential nutrients.
+• A rebalanced lifestyle hygiene: restorative sleep, regular physical activity, diet rich in essential nutrients.

-• Reducing stress through simple routines: exercise, meditation, psychological support if necessary.
+• Stress reduction through simple routines: exercise, meditation, psychological support if necessary.

 More details in our article on hair loss in men.